 Before you invest, confirm with the regional center that it is operating within a rural or high unemployment area so that your investment will qualify you for the EB-5 visa.

 Also of concern is that the regional center program is not permanent, but regularly sunsets (expires).
-Congress must then act to renew and extend it, and it hasn't always done so in a timely fashion.
-For example, the program sunset on June 30, 2021, and it took Congress until March of 2022 to reauthorize it.
+Congress must then act to renew and extend it, and it hasn't always done so in a timely fashion (sometimes taking months).
 The current sunset date is September 30, 2027.